andreaskundig/ncms-hestia/src/site/act/sar/en/index.md

 hero_image_caption: Photo by [Jong Marshes](https://unsplash.com/@turnlip19)
   on [Unsplash](https://unsplash.com/s/photos/jump)
 sar_title: Ask for your data
-sar_subtitle: You can ask here for a copy of your personal data
+sar_sub_title: You can ask here for a copy of your personal data
 ---
 # These are your rights